-Because we know how difficult it can be to know which states are the best when it comes to Lecturer jobs, we decided to crunch some numbers to bring you the best states for Lecturers.
+Because we know how difficult it can be to know which states are the best when it comes to Instructional Supervisor jobs, we decided to crunch some numbers to bring you the best states for Instructional Supervisors.

-We found that Alaska is the best state in the nation for Lecturers, and people in Moscow earn the most in the field.
+Alaska is the best state in the country for Instructional Supervisor jobs, and Wisconsin has the second-highest median salary in the country.

-We also have the current list of job openings for Lecturers available below.
+We also have the current list of job openings for Instructional Supervisors available below.

 If you're interested, you can read more about the job scene here: